 The Woodland Walk

-A 3.7k woodland walk taking you through our fields onto the Old Coach Road, (says Duck Lane on the ordinance map) across our neighbours land and back through our own land.
+A 3.7k woodland walk taking you through some of the finest Kent Countryside.
+Cross our fields onto the Old Coach Road, (says Duck Lane on the ordinance map) across our neighbours land and back through our own land.

 Full route and guide below the map.